nevanscott/uxui.cat/content/projects/travel/index.md

   #### Frustrations

   - She is always traveling alone and sometimes cannot go to all the places she would like because it’s not safe.
-  - When in a country she doesn’t speak the language of, any little disturbance at night makes her panic even more (as she cannot even ask for help around)
+  - When in a country she doesn’t speak the language of, any little disturbance at night makes her panic even more (as she cannot even ask for help around).

   </div>
   <div>